 Two decades ago vitamin D wasn’t a much talked about vitamin, but now, the increasing number of diseases ranging from common colds to allergies, diabetes, autoimmune diseases and cancers, have compelled us to research more about this vitamin.
 It stands out as one of the most crucial vitamins for disease prevention.
 However, currently vitamin D deficiency is an epidemic in both children and adults and that too with alarmingly low levels.

-Vitamin D, also described as “the sun vitamin” is actually not a vitamin.
-It functions as a steroid with hormone like activity.
+Vitamin D, also described as “the sunshine vitamin” is actually not a vitamin.
+It functions as a steroid with hormone-like activity.
 There are two forms of Vitamin D: D2 and D3.
-When we look at vitamin D deficiency in our body, we are specifically talking about D3.
+When we look at deficiency in our body, we are specifically talking about D3.

 The role of vitamin D in our body

 Every cell in our body, right from our head to our bones have vitamin D receptors on their surface.
 It is responsible for regulating functions of over 200 genes in our body.
 Hence its deficiency can lead to a variety of diseases and should not be taken lightly.

 - It is responsible for the growth and strength of our bones and teeth

 - It prevents arthritis as well as osteoporosis